-Energy is the capacity for doing work and can exist in lots of different forms.
-Energy cannot be created or destroyed, but can be changed from one form to another.
+Energy is the capacity for doing work and can exist in many different forms.
+Energy cannot be created or destroyed but can be changed from one form to another.
 We call this conservation of energy.

 Forms of energy